evanmarshall-dev/software-engineering-bootcamp/unit-1/lectures/1.4_js-arrays/README.md

 > [!TIP]
 > If the cb function only contains a return statement and one parameter then we can simplify the code by removing the _curly braces_, the _return keyword_, and the _parenthesis_.

+You can map over an object and return an exact copy using the **spread operator**, _simplify_ an object to a single array of strings, and _add_ new properties to each element of and array (See below).

 For example: